diofant/diofant/docs/guide.rst

 5. PR should include tests:

    1. Bugfixes should include regression tests.
+Please format them accordingly, to include references for fixed issues (e.g. by naming test like ``test_diofantissue_123`` or adding comment with issue number).
    2. All new functionality should be tested, every new line should be covered by tests.
    3. Optionally, provide doctests to illustrate usage.
 But keep in